devlucy/XML-Parsing/README.md

 # XML-Parsing

-XML Parser converts xml data to object. static array used in class is for attributes
+XML Parser converts xml data to object. static array used in class is for attributes of xml file.

 ```